dxw/playbook/guides/support-and-on-call.md

   only to critical alerts and emergency tickets.
 We call this **on call**, and it’s staffed by a developer or an ops engineer through an opt-in rota.

+Being able to do support effectively requires access to most of our production systems, so you'll be added to the support rotas once you've completed your vetting.
+You might shadow someone else on support before your vetting is completed.

 ## Being on first line support

 Support tickets come in from clients and users every day.
 These tickets could